Physician Associate, M.M.S Program Policies and Procedures

 The student may appeal a decision of dismissal by submitting a written appeal including all factors the student believes will support reversal of the dismissal.
 The program director will respond to appeals within forty-eight hours.
 Student appeals for reversal of dismissal must be submitted within three business days to receive consideration.

-If the student appeal is unsuccessful, the student may escalate the appeal to the Dean of Health Sciences.
+If the student appeal is unsuccessful, the student may escalate the appeal to the Dean of the School of Health Sciences.
 Such an escalation must be completed within three business days of the student being notified of the program director’s decision.

 To avoid dismissal from the program for academic difficulties due to outside extenuating circumstances, students are encouraged to utilize the LOA and deceleration policies.